varabyte/kobweb/README.md

 * lg - widescreen (and larger)
 * xl - ultra widescreen (and larger)

-You can change the default values of breakpoints for your site by adding an "@InitSilk" block to your code:
+You can change the default values of breakpoints for your site by adding an `@InitSilk` method to your code and setting `ctx.theme.breakpoints`:

 ```kotlin
 @InitSilk